flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-fragment.md

  * Initial Flutter route
  * Dart entrypoint to execute
  * Opaque vs translucent background
- * Whether or not `FlutterFragment` should control its surrounding `Activity`
+ * Whether `FlutterFragment` should control its surrounding `Activity`

 `FlutterFragment` also comes with a number of calls that must be forwarded from its surrounding `Activity`.
 These calls allow Flutter to react appropriately to OS events.

-All varieties of `FlutterFragment`, and its requirements are described in this guide.
+All varieties of `FlutterFragment`, and its requirements, are described in this guide.

 ## Add a `FlutterFragment` to an `Activity`